armory/documentation/_spinnaker/policy_engine.md

 Deployment validation works by mapping an OPA policy package to a Spinnaker deployment task.
 For example, deploying a Kubernetes Service is done using the Deploy (Manifest) stage, so we'll write a policy that applies to that task.

 ```
+# Notice the package.
+The package maps to the task you want to create a policy for.
 package spinnaker.deployment.tasks.deployManifest

 deny[msg] {
-    msg := "LoadBalancer Services must not have ports 22 open."
+    msg := "LoadBalancer Services must not have port 22 open."
     manifests := input.deploy.manifests
     manifest := manifests[_]